pmalloy2200/final-pendulum/README.md

 Omega such that the inverted pendulum is stable was found to be approximately 144.72.

+Omega and initial angle can be edited by changing `omega` and `phi_init` in the main "pendulum.c" program.

 **Commands**

 - `./pendulum`: prints raw data